mm80843/T3.5/docs/index.md

 ## Data

+* Articles:
   * We have 215 articles in database.
   * We have 51 other URLs in database.
+  * And 59 other articles yet to possibly   capture.
+* Topics
+  * We have identified 16 topics of interest.
   * We have identified 338681 relationships between terms.
-* We have identified 16 topics of interest.
+* Terms
+  * and 320 main terms from the clusters.
+  * and 1140 other relevant words or expressions.

 # Clusters